Connect with others who understand.

 • Liver problems

 To be diagnosed with ME/CFS, you must experience moderate or severe symptoms most of the time for at least six months.
 The United States Institute of Medicine diagnostic criteria include the following symptoms: fatigue, post-exertional malaise, and unrefreshing sleep.
-Additionally, you must experience at least one of the following symptoms: dizziness that gets worse with sitting or standing or cognitive problems.
+You must also experience at least one of the following symptoms: dizziness that gets worse with sitting or standing or cognitive problems.

 Treatment